shawngraham/presentations/caa/caa.md

 Note:

 ODATE: digital archaeology is slow.
 It is organic.
 Built on github, language of forks and branches is a biological one.
 ODATE is always going to be wrong and out of date.
 That is a strength: with github, replicability and reproducibility and cutting and pasting of the bits that _work for you_ .
 It will grow, there will be multiple copies.
 There will never be one canonical version of ODATE.
+That's a helluva disruption, right there.

 ---